Arctic Char Fishing - Lodges, Destinations & Guided Trips

 Fishing for Arctic Char

-Arctic Char thrive in cold, remote rivers and lakes from Alaska to Greenland.
-These striking fish offer one of the wildest fly fishing experiences in the Northern Hemisphere—especially in areas where floatplanes and long hikes are the only way in.
+Arctic char thrive in cold, remote rivers and lakes from Alaska to Greenland.
+These striking fish offer one of the wildest fly fishing experiences in the Northern Hemisphere — especially in areas where floatplanes and long hikes are the only way in.

 Where to Find Arctic Char